11.28.2007

 An individual, or at least one individual in a group,

-engages in mountain climbing in the month of
+who engages in mountain climbing in the month of

 November, December, January, February or March on